Like this post? Help us by sharing it!

-It would be absolute insanity to suggest that Japanese food isn’t delicious on every day of the year (it is.
-So.
-Delicious), but summer brings some excellent speciality dishes that most certainly merit a mention in this blog piece.
+It would be absolute insanity to suggest that Japanese food isn’t delicious on every day of the year, but summer brings some excellent speciality dishes that most certainly merit a mention in this blog piece.
 My own personal favourite is zarusoba, which is essentially a dish of cold noodles served on a bamboo tray with a dipping sauce called tsuyu.
 You may think that this sounds less than palatable, but in fact it is incredibly delicious and exceedingly refreshing.

 Japanese ice creams are also a real treat and come in all kinds of flavours.
-And I mean Bertie Botts Every Flavour Beans kind of all kinds of flavours.
+And I mean ALL kinds of flavours.
 My personal favourites include kurogoma (black sesame), beni-imo (Okinawan sweet potato) and matcha (green tea).
 My personal least favourite is wasabi, which should absolutely not be ice cream.
 Ever.

 9. Music festivals

-Another light that Japan likes to hide underneath its bush (along with its beaches, scuba diving, and beautiful mountain scenery), are its music festivals.
-Though barely known amongst music aficionados in Europe or the US, Fuji Rock (which takes place at Naeba resort on the last weekend of July) is world-class, attracting line-ups packed with international household names as well as Japanese acts that are little known outside of Japan.
-This year, the festival boasts the Foo Fighters and Muse as headliners – while previous events have hosted The Cure, Bjork, Radiohead, Elvis Costello, Arctic Monkeys, Oasis, Massive Attack and many more.
+Another light that Japan likes to hide underneath its bushel (along with its beaches, scuba diving, and beautiful mountain scenery) is its music festivals.
+Though barely known amongst music aficionados in Europe or the US, Fuji Rock (which takes place at Naeba resort over the last weekend of July) is world-class, attracting line-ups packed with international household names as well as Japanese acts that are little known outside of Japan.
+Previous events have hosted the Foo Fighters, Muse, The Cure, Radiohead, Elvis Costello, Arctic Monkeys, Oasis, and many more.

 If you can’t make it to Fuji Rock, Summer Sonic is another excellent Japanese music festival, taking place simultaneously in Osaka and Chiba (near Tokyo) in early August.